Skip to content

 What’s Next: Q2 2026

-We’ll publish the Q2 2026 update in June, covering whatever SAP ships in the next quarterly release.
-Based on SAP’s published roadmap and what we’re hearing at customer advisory events, expect continued investment in Joule Studio agent templates, deeper S/4HANA integration for quote-to-cash scenarios, and further analytics improvements.
+We’ll publish the Q2 2026 update in June, covering whatever SAP ships next.
+Based on the published roadmap and what we’re hearing at customer advisory events, expect continued investment in Joule Studio agent templates, deeper S/4HANA integration for quote-to-cash scenarios, and further analytics improvements.
+I’m particularly interested in what happens with the quote-to-cash pieces.
+That’s where a lot of our clients feel the friction today.

 This is the first post in our quarterly SAP Sales Cloud V2 update series.
-If you want to stay current with what’s shipping and what it means for practitioners, subscribe to our newsletter or follow us on LinkedIn.
+If you want to stay current with what’s shipping and what it means for people who actually implement this, subscribe to our newsletter or follow us on LinkedIn.

 SAP Sales CloudProduct UpdatesAISAP Sales Cloud V2Joule